j7hrs/get-roblox-username-by-discord-id/README.md

 ## Getting Discord ID

-To get Discord ID, you need to turn on Developer Mode.
-To do this, follow the steps below:
+First, you need to turn on Developer Mode.
+Follow the steps below to turn it on.
+Ignore them if you already have Developer Mode turned on.
 1. Launch Discord
 2. Go to User Settings, then Advanced
 3. Turn on Developer Mode

-For getting Discord ID, follow the steps below:
+Now, to get Discord ID, follow steps below.
 1. Right click a user's avatar, or username
 2. Press "Copy ID"